pritamghanghas/Semester-Project/README.md

   * skye_description   - Skye's Gazebo model descritpion in SDF.
   * skye_gazebo        - Contains launch files to run Gazebo and spawn Skye.
-  * skye_ros           - Containes a simple interface which converts data from Gazebo ENU frame to Skye's NED frame.
+  * skye_ros           - Containes a simple interface and some gazebo plugins which convert data from Gazebo ENU frame to Skye's NED frame.

 ## Frames Convention
 Gazebo and ROS use ENU frame convention, i.e. X axis points to East, Y axis to North and Z axis up.
 We use